 That’s three of the 30 companies who make up the Dow Jones Industrial Average, if you’re keeping track!
-Many other global icons like Facebook, Starbucks, Salesforce.com and Bank of America have joined their ranks, adding some type of flexible office space component to their business operations.
+Many other global icons like Facebook, Starbucks, Salesforce.com and Bank of America have joined their ranks, adding some type of shared space rental component to their business operations.

 There’s no sign of this slowing down.
 A 2018 survey by CBRE, the world’s largest commercial real estate services and investment firm, estimated that 65% of large corporations will include some type of coworking in their workspace plans by 2020.
 (7)

-“The tightening and highly competitive labor market, the rise in gig and remote workers, and the belief that a flexible workspace environment boosts both creativity and productivity is increasingly appealing to Corporate America,” said Chief Economist Andrew Nelson and Vice President Ron Zapille, co-authors of Colliers?
+“The tightening and highly competitive labor market, the rise in gig and remote workers, and the belief that a serviced office space environment boosts both creativity and productivity is increasingly appealing to Corporate America,” said Chief Economist Andrew Nelson and Vice President Ron Zapille, co-authors of Colliers?
 2019 U.S. Flexible Workspace Outlook Report.
 “Corporations are also finding coworking to be a cost-effective and flexible way to expand and contract their space as needed.”
 (8)

 For example, some of that spatial diversity comes in the form of surge space for companies who need to expand or contract quickly, create touchdown space for traveling employees, or incubator space, for new products and project teams.
 Other times, it’s ideal for offsite conversations about sensitive topics, such as mergers and acquisitions or succession planning.

-Lastly, flexible workspaces have nearly twice the presence in tech-heavy markets like Boston, Seattle and San Francisco, making HANSA’s ramp-up in resurgent downtown Buffalo very well timed!
+Lastly, flexible workspaces have nearly twice the presence in tech-heavy markets like Boston, Seattle and San Francisco, making HANSA’s ramp-up of shared space for rent in resurgent downtown Buffalo very well timed!

 To learn more about how HANSA can provide the perfect solution for your growing business, drop me a line at [email protected].